-Just hours after news spread that Bill Cosby settled the defamation lawsuit brought against him, Cosby’s spokesman says it’s all corruption.
+Just hours after news spread that Bill Cosby had settled the defamation lawsuit brought against him, Cosby’s spokesman says it’s all corruption.

-“Mr. Cosby did not settle any cases with anyone,” Wyatt said in a statement to CNN.
+“Mr. Cosby did not settle any cases with anyone,” Andrew Wyatt said in a statement to CNN.
 “He is not paying anything to anyone, and he is still pursuing his counterclaims.
 AIG decided to settle these cases, without the knowledge, permission and/or consent of Mr. Cosby.
 Mr. Cosby vehemently denies the allegations brought against him in these defamation suits and he maintains his innocence.”

-AIG spokesman Matthew Gallagher said to CNN, “Certain insurance policies provide insurers with the authority to resolve claims when the insured has been informed.”
+In response, AIG spokesman Matthew Gallagher said to CNN, “Certain insurance policies provide insurers with the authority to resolve claims when the insured has been informed.”

 The word “informed” is the key.
-Cosby was informed that his case was settled; he was given no choice and no voice in his own legal defense.
-He wasn’t a part of his own legal proceedings.
+Cosby was informed that his case was settled.
+He was apparently given no choice and no voice in his own legal defense; he wasn’t a part of his own legal proceedings.
 He now claims, in a statement released through Wyatt, that AIG’s settlement “makes them look corrupt and exposes my innocence.”
 “AIG showed that they’re a part of the corruption against me, by paying off these distractors, without my knowledge, without my permission and/or without my consent,” Cosby stated.
 Attorney Joe Cammarata, who represents the seven plaintiffs, declined comment, citing settlement confidentiality.

-Whether or not we debate if Cosby is a serial rapist (because, come on, now) the “legal system” exposed its glaring corruption through its own actions…and part of the debated settlement is that no one can talk about what happened…
+Whether or not we debate if Cosby is a serial rapist (because, come on, now) the “legal system” exposed its glaring corruption through its own actions…and part of the debated settlement is that no one can talk about what happened.

-…has anyone heard a version of this before?
+Has anyone heard a version of this before?